David Bradley (English actor): Career

 Bradley joined the Royal Shakespeare Company and performed at Laurence Olivier's National Theatre Company in the early 1970s.
 He first appeared on television in 1971, as a police officer in the comedy Nearest and Dearest.
 He was awarded a Laurence Olivier Award in 1991 for his supporting role as the Fool in King Lear at the Royal National Theatre.
 He appeared in the Royal National Theatre's 1997 production of The Homecoming, as well as productions of The Caretaker at Sheffield Theatres and the Tricycle Theatre from 2006 to 2007.
 In 2005 he played the title role in Nicholas Hytner's production of Henry IV Parts One and Two at the Olivier Theatre, London.

 Bradley played fictional Labour Member of Parliament Eddie Wells in the 1996 BBC Two serial Our Friends in the North.
 Also in 1996, he appeared as gangster Alf Black in Band of Gold.
 In 1998, he appeared in the BBC adaptation of Vanity Fair as the miserly Sir Pitt Crawley, and Our Mutual Friend as the villainous Rogue Riderhood.
 Other television appearances include the 2001 series The Way We Live Now, directed by David Yates, who would work with Bradley five years later on the Harry Potter films.

 From 2002 to 2004, Bradley starred as Jake in the BBC comedy series Wild West.
 Bradley acted in the 2004 musical drama serial Blackpool on BBC One.
-He appeared in the 2005 BBC drama Mr. Harvey Lights a Candle, playing the role of a morose coach driver who takes an unruly party of pupils on a trip to Salisbury Cathedral, and the 2006 BBC drama Sweeney Todd.
-He had a small role in a 2005 episode of the series Taggart.
+He appeared in the 2005 BBC drama Mr. Harvey Lights a Candle, playing a morose coach driver who takes an unruly party of pupils on a trip to Salisbury Cathedral, and the 2006 BBC drama Sweeney Todd.
+He had a small role in a 2006 episode of the series Taggart.
 In 2003, he played Tom in the Midsomer Murders episode "The Green Man".
 He appeared as the electrolarynx-using gangster Stemroach in the BBC comedy series Ideal and as Electric in the BBC's Thieves Like Us, as well as the BBC One series True Dare Kiss in 2007–08.

 Bradley appeared in the 2002 film Nicholas Nickleby which was based on The Life and Adventures of Nicholas Nickleby by Charles Dickens, and had a small role in the 2007 comedy film Hot Fuzz as a farmer who illegally hoards weapons.
 He played Cohen the Barbarian in a Sky One adaptation of The Colour of Magic in 2008.
-That same year he appeared as Spooner in a production of Harold Pinter’s No Man's Land at the Gate Theatre, Dublin, which later transferred to London's West End.
+That same year he appeared as Spooner in a production of Harold Pinter's No Man's Land at the Gate Theatre, Dublin, which later transferred to London's West End.